mrislam11378/refarch-privatecloud/Install_OCP_4.x.md

 In this guide we will install a small OpenShift 4.2 instance.
 We will use an installation server with an embedded web server.
 Our cluster will consist of a bootstrap node, 3 master nodes, 3 worker nodes, 2 load balancers.
 The installation server and bootstrap server can be deleted when the installation is complete, however you may want to keep the installation server around for future installs.

-This document will contain information for installing in a VMware vSphere environment as well as in a "bare metal" environment.
-The reason "bare metal" is in quote is that this installation method will work with any hypervisor/cloud provider.
+This document will contain information for installing in a VMware vSphere environment.

 OCP has specific installers for a number of cloud providers (AWS, Google, IBM Cloud, Azure) known as Installer Provisioned Infrastructure (or IPI) and a separate mechanism for using User Provisioned Infrastructure (UPI).

-For UPI, Red Had provides an installer for VMware environments which use vCenter Server and also for bare metal.
-If you have any other hypervisor in your on-prem environment than VMware (e.g. KVM or Nutanix) you can use the bare metal installer even though the platform is not technically bare metal.
-You will do the installation as though it were bare metal.
-You can also use this installer if you want to do an actual bare metal install. :-)
+For UPI, Red Had provides an installer for VMware environments which use vCenter Server.

-This document will *not* describe doing an IPI installation, but you can still use the bare metal installation method in those environments if you so desire.
+This document will *not* describe doing an IPI installation.

-Many of the steps to install OCP 4x in a UPI environment are common regardless of your hypervisor or bare metal infrastructure.
-To make the document more readable, there are collapsible sections for details of the specific environment you are trying to use, VMware or Bare Metal.
-Open the expand the appropriate sections for the type of environment you are deploying.

 ## Terminology
 * __Host__ - A physical machine with a hypervisor installed which can be used to host one or more virtual machines.